Skip to main content

-Bill Chameides, professor, Nicholas School of the Environment.
-Specializes in global climate change and policy options to address it.
+- Bill Chameides, professor of the environment, Nicholas School of the Environment.
+Specializes in atmospheric sciences, focusing on global climate change and policy options to address it.
 Chameides worked for three years as the chief scientist of the Environmental Defense Fund and is a member of the National Academy of Sciences and a fellow of the American Geophysical Union.
 (919) 613-8004; email@example.com.

-Brian Murray, director for economic analysis at the Nicholas Institute for Environmental Policy Solutions.
+- Brian Murray, director for economic analysis at the Nicholas Institute for Environmental Policy Solutions and director of the Duke University Energy Initiative.
 Specializes in the design of economic policies to address a range of environmental problems, with a focus on climate change policy.
 This includes the design of cap-and-trade systems; price containment mechanisms; and emissions offsets generated by the agriculture, forest and land use sectors.
 His work also focuses on blue carbon, which aims to use carbon finance to protect endangered coastal wetland systems rich in carbon and biodiversity.
 (919) 613-8725; firstname.lastname@example.org.